dacapobench/dacapobench/README.md

 ## Building

-The easiest way to obtain the benchmark suite is to download the pre-built jar file from the DaCapo Benchmark web site above.
+The easiest way to obtain the benchmark suite is to download the pre-built suite file from the DaCapo Benchmark web site above.

 If, however, you want to build from source read on...